wso2/docs-choreo-dev/en/docs/devops-and-ci-cd/set-up-health-checks.md

 ### Execute a command

-This probe executes the given script inside the container.
+This probe executes a given script inside the container.
 A non-zero return from the command is considered a failure.

 For example, `["cat", "/tmp/healthy"]` is considered healthy if the file `/tmp/healthy` is present.
 If not, it becomes a failure (non-zero exit code).
 In such scenarios, the application is responsible for writing and maintaining this file in the specified location.

 ## Configure liveness and readiness probes

-Follow these steps to configure liveliness and readiness probes on a container:
+Follow these steps to configure liveness and readiness probes on a container:

+1. Sign in to the [Choreo Console](https://console.choreo.dev/).
-1. Go to the **Deploy** view of the component for which you want to configure liveliness and readiness probes.
+2. In the **Component Listing** pane, click on the component for which you want to configure liveness and readiness probes.
-2. Click **Health Checks**.
+3. In the left navigation menu, click **DevOps** and then click **Health Checks**.
-3. In the **Health Checks** pane, click **+ Create**.
+4. On the **Health Checks** page, click **+ Create**.
-4. Configure the liveness probe and readiness probe depending on your requirement.
+5. Configure the liveness probe depending on your requirement.

     ![Configure probe](../assets/img/devops-and-ci-cd/healthchecks/confgure-probes.png){.cInlineImage-full}

+6. Click **Save**.
+7. Configure the readiness probe depending on your requirement.
+8. Click **Save**.

     !!!info "Note"